neu-autonomy/ReBAR/README.md

     --batch_size 32 --lr 1e-4 --weight_decay 1e-4 --epoch 20
 ```

+Some pretrained checkpoints can be found in `model/checkpoints/`.

 ### Verification

 To verify the trained policies, run the following command.
 To get the monte carlo sampled RBPUA, pass in the `--RBPUA` flag.
 To plot the results, pass in the `--plot` flag.